Guilherme-LTS/GitPages/README.md

-# Go to the site branch, thank you.
+# Go to the "site" branch, thank you.